Register your dog

 All councils are required under the Dog Control Act to keep a register of all dogs in their district.
 And to make sure owners comply with the dog control laws.

-The registration fees pay towards the cost of providing dog control services.
-We have 6 officers based at Gisborne and Te Puia Springs who look after dog and stock control across the whole district.
+The registration fee goes towards the cost of providing dog control services.
+We have 6 officers based at Gisborne and Te Puia Springs who look after dog and stock control across our entire district.
 Fees also help to pay for:

-The fee amounts take into account the balance between all owners bearing the costs of dog control, and the benefits to ratepayers of having safe and well controlled dogs in the community.
+The fee takes into account the balance between all owners bearing the costs of dog control, and the benefits to ratepayers of having safe and well controlled dogs in the community.

 Responsible dog owners are recognised in our fee structure and pay a lower cost as a Selected Owner.